ppvg/svg-numbers/README.md

 ## Catching syntax errors

 If a syntax error is found, an error is thrown.
-As per the [W3C recommendation][2], the valid numbers up to and until the syntax error are available as `error.partial`:
+The valid coordinates up to and until the syntax error are available as `error.partial`:

     try {
       var numbers = parse('10, 20, , 30, 40')